BY LAWS OF NORTHAMPTON CYCLING CLUB, INC.

 The performance of the above items shall be used by the nominating committee for elections.

-The members of the Membership may, by a resolution passed by at least two-thirds of the votes cast at a meeting of which notice specifying the intention to pass such a resolution has been given, remove any member of the Board of Directors before the expiration of his or her term of office and may, by a majority of the votes cast at that meeting, elect any person in his or her stead for the remainder of his or her term.
+The members of the Membership may, by a resolution passed by at least two-thirds of the votes cast at a meeting of which notice specifying the intention to pass such a resolution has been given, remove any member of the Board of Directors before the expiration of their term of office and may, by a majority of the votes cast at that meeting, elect any person in their stead for the remainder of their term.

 The Board of Directors shall be entitled to specify terms and conditions governing form and the use of proxies including, without limitation, deadlines for delivery of proxies to be used at any particular meeting of a meeting of the Board of Directors.